• Skip to content

 Undescended testicles don’t cause any pain.

 Every now and then when you’re bathing your baby or changing a nappy, check that you can see and feel both testicles in the scrotum.
 Your GP will also check them during routine check-ups.
-You can encourage older children to check themselves.
+It’s also a good idea to encourage older children to check themselves.

 If you think your child has an undescended testicle, you need to see your GP.
-Your GP might refer your son to a surgeon.
+Usually the GP will be able to find the testicle during a physical examination.

 Treatment for undescended testicles

-This surgery is called an orchidopexy and is usually done at 6-9 months of age.
+This surgery brings the testicle down into the scrotum.
+It’s called an orchidopexy and is usually done at 6-12 months of age.
 It prevents long-term damage to the testicles and reduces the risk of the other problems.

 If your child develops an undescended testicle in later childhood or adolescence, surgery might be needed at that stage.